csdms/ask-api-examples/explainer.md

-Model keywords are defined not by SMW or the CSDMS WikiSysop, but by the developer of a model, so they may be inconsistent, and vary from model to model.
+Model keywords are defined not by SMW or the CSDMS WikiSysop, but by the developer of a model, so they may inconsistently vary from model to model.
 For example, the condition
 ```
 [[Model keywords::basin]]
 ```
-can be used to find all models that have the keyword `basin`.
+can be used to find all models that contain the keyword `basin`.
 Use this condition in a query:

 * http://csdms.colorado.edu/mediawiki/api.php?action=ask&query=[[Model+keywords::basin]]&format=jsonfm